Victoria Reggie Kennedy

-Victoria Anne Kennedy (née Reggie; born February 26, 1954) is an American diplomat, attorney and activist who has served as the United States Ambassador to Austria since 2022.
-She is the widow and the second wife of longtime U.S. Senator Ted Kennedy.
+Victoria Anne Kennedy (née Reggie; born February 26, 1954) is an American diplomat, attorney, and activist who served as the United States Ambassador to Austria from 2022 to 2025.
+She is the widow and the second wife of longtime U.S. senator Ted Kennedy.

-A member of the well-known Kennedy family through her late husband, Kennedy was born in Louisiana and became a practicing attorney after attending Tulane University Law School.
+A member of the Kennedy family through her late husband, Kennedy was born in Louisiana and became a practicing attorney after attending Tulane University Law School.
 As a partner at Keck, Mahin & Cate, she specialized in financial law.
-Kennedy was appointed as ambassador by President Joe Biden in 2021 and confirmed unanimously by the US Senate.
+She was appointed as ambassador by President Joe Biden in 2021 and confirmed unanimously by the US Senate.

 Early life and education

 The second of six children, Victoria Anne Reggie was born in Crowley in Acadia Parish in southwestern Louisiana.
 Her father, Edmund Reggie, was a Louisiana judge and banker, and her mother, Doris Ann Boustany, was a Democratic National committeewoman.
 Reggie is of Lebanese descent, as all of her grandparents were Maronites from Lebanon who immigrated to the United States and later settled to Louisiana.
 Reggie's grandparents became important members of the local Roman Catholic church, and later their children became involved in business and politics.
+Her brother is Denis Reggie, a photographer who popularized the genre of wedding photojournalism.